domomm/dndNotes/The Moon's Rest/notes/sesh 12.md

 john wayne got caught while following the church of the sun.
 The beater led us to his boss: blue guy, water genasi.
 Kartur, grand chancellor of church of the sun.
-Kartur is
+Kartur is head of CIA of occi's country (mega dangerous guy).

+Long hair lady, elven.
+Very pale.
+Naran.
+Ring stolen got the bird, a magpie bird.
+She's from Khunnu, but she does live here.
+Wants us to go get the ring.
+Willing to give gauntlet of strength or sumn.
+Her daughter name is Malini.